A relative approach to opinion formation: Model

+Thus, we use an $N$-dimensional vector, while really \textit{only} being interested in relative opinions that can be described by $N-1$ terms.
+This difference in dimension hints at the absence of an 1-to-1 mapping between the set of all $\boldsymbol{y} \in \mathbb{R}^N$ and the set of all relative opinions that can be constructed from $N$ agents.
+Indeed, any vector $\gamma \, \boldsymbol{y} \in \mathbb{R}^N$ with scalar $\gamma > 0$, represents the identical relative opinions as $\boldsymbol{y} \in \mathbb{R}^N$ .
+This can be easily seen by noting that $\gamma$ appears both in the numerator and denominator of expression (\ref{eq_relative}).
+The multiplicative scalar $\gamma$ is restricted to be positive in order to preserve the side of an agent's opinion on the opinion spectrum.
+A vector $\boldsymbol{y} \in \mathbb{R}^N$ is thus always one of many representations of the underlying relative opinion; we therefore call these vectors \textit{representative} opinion vectors.

-In the introduction we have argued that it has crucial advantages to work with relative opinions, instead of absolute opinions measured with respect to a predefined opinion scale.
-In the relative opinion model, opinions are represented by a number in ${\mathbb R}$.
-In order to understand the concept of relative opinions better we consider a description of a three agent society with a \textit{mildly negative}, a \textit{neutral} opinion and a \textit{strongly positive} opinion, which may for example be described by the column opinion vector $(-1, 0, 2)^\top$ (with ${\boldsymbol x}^\top$ the transpose of the vector ${\boldsymbol x}$).
-From a relative point of view, the third agent's positive opinion is twice as large as the first agent's negative opinion, while the second agent's opinion is neutral.
-Note that the opinion vector in which all opinions are scaled by a factor $2$, that is the vector $(-2, 0, 4)^\top$, still yields the same relative description.
-Actually, any opinion vector that is related to the original opinion by multiplication with a \textit{positive} scalar satisfies this description.
-Here, the multiplicative scalar is restricted to be positive in order to track an agent's side of the opinion spectrum.
-Thus, within the relative opinion context, the following equivalence relation between two opinion vectors in ${\mathbb R}^N$, with $N$ denoting the number of agents, holds: with ${\boldsymbol a}, {\boldsymbol b} \in {\mathbb R}^N$,
+We further elucidate representative opinion vectors with a numerical description of a three agent society with a \textit{mildly negative}, a \textit{mildly positive} opinion and a \textit{strongly positive} opinion, which might for example be described by the column opinion vector $(-1, 1, 2)^\top$ (with ${\boldsymbol x}^\top$ the transpose of the vector ${\boldsymbol x}$).
+From a relative point of view, the third agent's positive opinion is twice as large in magnitude as the first agent's negative opinion and of the opposite sign, while the second agent's opinion is half the magnitude of the third agent's opinion and of the same positive sign.
+Note now that the opinion vector in which all opinions are scaled by a factor $2$, that is the vector $(-2, 2, 4)^\top$, still yields the same relative description.